PrincetonZEROLab/Path-to-Zero/docs/src/index.md

 Welcome to the [Path To Zero](https://github.com/PrincetonZEROLab/Path-to-Zero) documentation!

 ## What is Path To Zero?
-Path To Zero is a multi-stage planning under deep uncertainy strategy game designed to help players understand the challenges of decarbonizing the electricity sector.
-The purpose of the game is to develop a portfolio of resources that will meet the demand at the lowest cost while also achieving stringent environmental goals.
+Path To Zero is a **multi-stage planning under deep uncertainy strategy game** designed to help players understand the challenges of decarbonizing the electricity sector.
+The objective of the game is to develop a **portfolio of resources** that can meet the demand at the lowest cost while also achieving **stringent environmental goals**.

-The game involves a simulation of electricity system operations (developed in Julia and JuM), which helps players test out their strategies, build intuition about how power systems operation, and develop a plan to build a portfolio of resources that meets their reliability and clean energy goals, which are two of the three objectives for which they are scored in the game.
+The game **simulates** electricity system operations, allowing players to test out their **strategies**, build intuition about how power systems operate, and develop a plan to create a portfolio of resources that meets both their **reliability and clean energy goals**, which are two of the three objectives for which they are scored in the game.

+!!! tip "Credits"
+    The game was created and designed by [Jesse D. Jenkins](https://mae.princeton.edu/people/faculty/jenkins) and developed by the [Princeton ZERO Lab](https://mae.princeton.edu/people/faculty/jenkins) and the [Princeton RSE Group](https://researchcomputing.princeton.edu/services/research-software-engineering) at Princeton University.

+!!! note "Design"
+    The backend is developed in [Julia](http://julialang.org/) and [JuMP](http://jump.dev/), while the frontend is built using the [GenieFramework](https://genieframework.com/).

 ## Software Manual